-- 19.1 Every contract with a value of £15,000 and over shall be in writing. - 19.2 Every contract with a value of £500,000 and over shall be in writing and expressly entered into as a Deed, and - (a) The common seal of the Council. - (b) The Deed shall be recorded in a register kept open for inspection by all members of the Council. - 19.2 Contracts which have standard conditions and where the value does not exceed £50,000 may be signed by officers so nominated by the appropriate Director. - 19.3 Every contract in writing shall be entered into using the Council's standard forms of Contract which are available from Legal Services (unless overridden by other relevant forms of contract, which, where appropriate, have been agreed with Legal Services). - 19.4 The Council will not require or take security for the due performance of any contract for the execution of works unless the responsible Officer, having regard to all the circumstances, considers it necessary and the Executive Cabinet Member has been informed. - 19.5 The Council will enter into a collateral warranty, if the relevant Chief officer, having regard to all the circumstances, considers it necessary and the approval of the appropriate Executive Cabinet Member has been sought.
+- 19.1 Every contract with a value of £15,000 and over shall be in writing. - 19.2 Subject to CSO 19.3 below, contracts with a value of £500,000 and over shall be in writing and expressly entered into as a Deed, and - (a) executed under the common seal of the Council. - (b) the Deed shall be recorded in a register kept open for inspection by all members of the Council. - 19.3 Contracts entered into with NHS bodies may be entered into as simple contracts under the hand of a Chief Officer where authorised by The Borough Solicitor. - 19.4 Contracts which have standard conditions and where the value does not exceed £50,000 may be signed by officers so nominated by the appropriate Director. - 19.5 Every contract in writing shall be entered into using the Council's standard forms of Contract which are available from Legal Services (unless overridden by other relevant forms of contract, which, where appropriate, have been agreed with Legal Services). - 19.6 The Council will not require or take security for the due performance of any contract for the execution of works unless the responsible Officer, having regard to all the circumstances, considers it necessary and the Executive Cabinet Member has been informed. - 19.7 The Council will enter into a collateral warranty, if the relevant Chief Officer, having regard to all the circumstances, considers it necessary and the approval of the appropriate Executive Cabinet Member has been sought.